tadatitam/info-flow-experiments/README.md

 AdFisher
 =========

-AdFisher is a Web Data Usage Detection Tool.
+AdFisher is a tool for running Automated Experiments on Personalized Ad Settings.

 Requirements
 -----------